stevenc-stb/spdx-3-model/model/SupplyChain/Classes/StorageProcess.md

 ## Summary

-Prescribes the storage of a hardware product.
+Prescribes the storage of a product.

 ## Description

-A StorageProcess expresses the planned storage of hardware in an optionally-specified location.
+A StorageProcess expresses the planned storage of product in an optionally-specified location.

 ## Metadata